solde/Par/lab3/lab3-par21_03-David Soldevila Daniel Palomo.md

 <img src="tareador_captures/64c.png">
 <note>Trace of multisort-tareador using 64 core</note>

-The multisort program parallise as expected untill 16 cores, when , the dependences between the multisort marge calls, as seen in the tareador capture of the tasks, doesn't allow for more.
+The multisort program parallizes ideally untill 16 cores, when , the dependences between the multisort marge calls, as seen in the tareador capture of the tasks, doesn't allow for more.
 The efficiency drops going further than 16 threads (i.e fig: efficiency plot and 32,64 captures) Proving that adding more cpus is pointless.